cnorm35/bridgetown-blog/src/_posts/the_road_to_rails_conf.md

 ### Boulder Ruby

-**March 13 -** All week I'd been tracking a potentially record breaking blizzard that was due to hit us in CO right around the time I was supposed to speak at the Boulder Ruby meetup in person.
+**March 13 -** That whole week I'd been tracking a potentially record breaking blizzard that was due to hit us in CO right around the time I was supposed to speak at the Boulder Ruby meetup in person.
 My small mountain town is a little over an hour from Boulder under normal conditions and the last strech requires me heading